amazon-science/abstractive-factual-tradeoff/README.md

 Our paper introduces the MINT score to measure the degree of abstractiveness as a percentage score.
-It is computed based on contiguous and non-contiguous overlap between the input and the generated text.
+It is computed based on contiguous and non-contiguous overlap between the input (source) and the generated output text (target).

 To install, type: